-Every Friday, ride details for the upcoming Sunday ride will be posted, and any last minute details will be updated 60 minutes prior to the ride.
+Every Friday, ride details for the upcoming Sunday ride will be posted, and any last-minute details will be updated 60 minutes before the ride.
 It is the responsibility of the rider to preview the route details and be familiar with the chosen route.
 We will be riding in groups of about 8 riders.
 Roadside repairs, group cycling signals and leading group rides are some skills you will learn in this series to help you be a self-sufficient rider.

 As the distances increases, we will stop every 30-40 km to switch out water bottles and take a short 5-minute break.
 Then approximately every 60km, we will make a roadside stop to replenish empty water bottles at a nearby shop.

 After each ride, we will get together for food and refreshments to debrief and promote community.
 This will be a great opportunity to share your experiences during the ride and discuss other topics such as training, nutrition, pacing and cycling skills.